truh/Intercommunication/README.md

 4. The output files will be created in the 'build' folder

 ## Flashing

+Add the Launchpad to the udev rules to be able to access it as a non-root user.
+Edit a rule-file and add the device id:

+    vim /etc/udev/rules.d/80-embedded-devices.rules
+    # TI Launchpad TM4C123GXL
+    SUBSYSTEM=="usb", ATTRS{idVendor}=="1cbe", ATTRS{idProduct}=="00fd", MODE="0666", SYMLINK+="lm4f", GROUP="dialout"

 The easiest way to flash your device is using lm4flash.
 First, grab lm4tools from Git.